My Trip to Gstaad, Switzerland

 I went to the traditional music festival in Saanen.

-When I travel I like to spend some of my time doing what locals do.
 While I enjoy tourist attractions as much as the next person, I think it’s important to mix with the people of the city, state (if I’m traveling domestically), and country, which is why hanging out and listening to bands play in beautiful downtown Saanen was right up my alley.

-I hiked the Swiss Alps and Glacier 3000.
+I hiked the Swiss Alps.

 If you’ve been reading this blog for any length of time, you know that I am not outdoorsy, and much more at home in an urban environment like NYC.
 But one of the things that I love about travel is that it forces me to step outside my comfort zone.
 Trips like this one encourage me to try new things and maybe even conquer my fears.